Gaussberg: Composition

 The volcano has a uniform chemical composition consisting of lamproite (originally identified as leucitite), which defines a potassium-rich mafic rock suite.
 The rocks are almost free of visible crystals but contain numerous vesicles.
-Phenocrysts include clinopyroxene, leucite and olivine.
+Phenocrysts include clinopyroxene, leucite and olivine, the latter containing spinel inclusions.
 The Gaussberg suite is the youngest lamproite known on Earth.
 The rocks are rich in volatiles including carbon dioxide and water.
 There are xenoliths, mostly granites coming from the Precambrian basement, and zircons recovered from the rocks are up to several billion years old.
 Palagonite, salt and native sulfur deposits have been found.

 The source of the Gaussberg lamproites is unclear, as the processes usually proposed for the formation of such magmas do not easily apply to the Gaussberg rocks.
 The magma may have formed through the incomplete melting of phlogopite-rich mantle and further chemical processes such as crystal fractionation that raised the potassium/aluminium ratio above 1.
 Deep mantle structures that formed through subduction billions of years ago and remained isolated since then have been proposed as the source of Gaussberg lamproites.
 The Kerguelen plume may or may not have played a role.